hotremotefree/ScreenRecorder/Privacy.md

 Information security

 Please protect your personal information properly and provide it to others only when necessary.
-If you find that your personal information is leaked, please contact the customer service of the software immediately so that the software can take corresponding measures.
+If you find that your personal information is leaked, please contact the customer service of the software immediately so that the software can take corresponding measures RecoderReview.